ember-learn/emberjs-contributors-workshop/README.md

 # emberjs-contributors-workshop
+This repository contains resources for you to run your own Ember.js Contributor's Workshop, such as slides, participant instructions, and survey templates.
+Please reach out to the authors for advice, assistance, etc. We're here to help.

+Made with :heart: by Jen Weber and Ricardo Mendes.
+Initially created for EmberConf 2018.

+# Participant instructions

-Follow these instructions so that you are prepared for the Contributors Workshop on March 12th, 2018 at EmberConf!
+Follow these instructions so that you are prepared for the Contributors Workshop!

-Learn how to get started in Open Source and get to know your facilitators in [this video](https://www.youtube.com/watch?v=FgqXdsK6ohE):
+Learn how to get started in Open Source with a quick tutorial in [this video](https://www.youtube.com/watch?v=FgqXdsK6ohE):

 [![Alt text](https://img.youtube.com/vi/FgqXdsK6ohE/0.jpg)](https://www.youtube.com/watch?v=FgqXdsK6ohE)